 Adak is located on Kuluk Bay on Adak Island in the Aleutian chain.
 It is the southernmost community in Alaska.
-It lies 350 miles west of Unalaska in the Aleutian Island chain and is not a CDQ community.
+It lies 350 miles west of Unalaska and is not a CDQ community.
 The Aleut Corporation acquired the majority of Adak's former military facilities in 2004.
 Since that time, the Aleut Corporation has continued its efforts to develop Adak as a civilian community with a private sector economy focused heavily on commercial fishing.
 Adak is pursuing a broad range of fisheries for a resident fleet to be able to deliver to Adak Fisheries, the shoreside processor located on Adak.

 The development of a local residential fleet has been a goal of the local leadership, but currently the locally-owned CV fleet is small.
 Three residents held commercial fishing permits as of 2010 for sablefish, salmon, groundfish, and halibut.
-Adak is not currently eligible to participate in the CDQ program, but is considered a Community Quota Entity which allows Adak to purchase halibut CV quota share assigned to Area 4B and sablefish quota share assigned to the AI.
+Adak is not currently eligible to participate in the CDQ program, but is considered a Community Quota Entity, which allows Adak to purchase halibut CV quota share assigned to Area 4B and sablefish quota share assigned to the AI.
 While Adak is not a CDQ community, as a result of Congressional action it receives an allocation of Western AI golden king crab to help foster the development and maintenance of sustained fisheries participation.
-Congressional action has also provided an allocation of AI pollock to the Aleut Corporation for the benefit of Adak outside of the CDQ program.
+Congressional action has also provided an allocation of AI pollock to the Aleut Corporation for the benefit of Adak, outside of the CDQ program.

 Despite the lack of a local residential fleet, Adak has a substantial degree of engagement in the AI Pacific cod fishery.
 Adak is home to a large shore-based processing plant.
 Most commercial fishing deliveries to the Adak shoreplant are from larger vessels from outside the area.
 Of the species processed, Pacific cod, halibut, and sablefish have been the primary species.
 The community has also seen some crab and Pacific cod activity related to other companies, but these companies are not physically located in the community.
-When operational, the Adak processing plant was most activate from January through March followed by a relatively quiet period from April through June, and then running about half-speed from July through September before activity tapering off from October into November.
-The A season Pacific cod fishery is the main source of income for the plant (and raw fish tax revenue for the City of Adak), accounting for about 75% of the plant revenue.
-The plant has the capability to process one million round pounds (454 mt.) of Pacific cod daily.3
+When operational, the Adak processing plant was most active from January through March, followed by a relatively quiet period from April through June, and then running about half-speed from July through